 The Medical Laboratory Science (MLSC) program curriculum is designed to prepare the student for work within the clinical laboratory.
 Curriculum and program objectives are built based on the state of practice in the BC medical laboratory community, and on competencies established by the Canadian Society for Medical Laboratory Science (CSMLS) for entry-level medical laboratory technology.

 The program provides theoretical, practical and clinical learning experiences.
 In this competency-based model, students have the opportunity to first practice, and then demonstrate, competency in a variety of clinical testing domains.
 Students prove competence through experiences in a clinical setting.
-Successful completion of this program requires proof of competence in all aspects of the general competency profile for CSMLS certification as a medical laboratory technologist.
+Successful completion of this program requires proof of competence in all aspects of the general competency profile [PDF] for CSMLS certification as a medical laboratory technologist.
 Upon completion of the program, students are eligible to write the General Medical Laboratory Technologist certification exam.
 Successful completion of the certification exam enables one to practice medical laboratory technology across Canada.

 Employers are increasingly seeking graduates with a strong base of critical and analytical thinking, communication, and problem-solving skills.
 In addition to technical skills, employers value technologists with a commitment to learning and growth that fosters flexibility and an ability to adjust to changing situations.
 To help students develop the skills required in the health-care system of the future, the program emphasizes the development of professionalism, reasoning and reflection, communication, group process skills, and learning and teamwork skills.